yoomee1313/kaia-load-tester/README.md

 Reference code: https://github.com/myzhan/boomer/blob/master/runner.go spawnWorkers

 ## Troubleshooting
+* newAccountUpdateTC must be executed standalone since it updates the test accounts which are shared among multiple TCs.
 * check that kaia network block producing is not blocked.
 * check master or slave log
   * the HTTP connection fails: Check whether slave and node are connectable networks